 During my researches, however, I came across some dialogue between patients on the excellent Lung Cancer Alliance support site, Inspire.
 The goal of this online patient group is:

-"Inspire is a place where you can connect with people who share your health concerns and find information and advice in groups sponsored by organizations you know and trust."
+"Inspire is a place where you can connect with people who share your

 Patient conversations both intrique and fascinate me, reminding me vividly of my days following the hopes, fears and progress of chronic myeloid leukemia (CML) patients in the Gleevec trials.
 You learn about their struggles, how they manage the practicalities and logistics of doing a clinical trial, what side effects they experience and how they cope with them.
 You also hear the good news and the bad news, warts and all.
 It's very uplifting to follow these stories, you can feel the strength, resolve and determination to succeed in many of them.
 The words of advice and support clearly matter a great deal to those going through the experience.